Why Row?

 Derek particularly enjoys introducing newcomers to the sport of rowing and making it accessible and fun for everyone.

-Jim Grose - Learn-to-Row Coach
+Jim Grose - Learn-to-Row and Novice Coach

 Jim is a Land Surveyor, a Rower, a Coach, a Hunter, Fisherman, Camper, Boater, and general Outdoorsman.